CTJChen/martxc/README.md

 martmkarf.py - generate aperture and off-axis corrected auxillary response file.

 martpoisson.py - a simplified script for adding background noise to a fits image.
 Requires prior knowledge on the background count rate per pixel (not a part of martxc).

+martspecextract_raw.py - This script works only with the ART-XC PV phase data in its detector coordinates (no WCS support).
+It searches for the pixel with counts at least 100x the background and extract its spectrum and image in a 5 pixel radius circle.
+Background spectrum and image on a random non-source position is also extracted.
+Off-axis ARF correction is optional.

 The python scripts should be executable, you can add the martxc path to your system PATH environment if necessary.
 ```bash